ux-indonesia-qC2n6RQU4Vw-unsplash

 • Know the style and tone of voice you should use.

-To write better copy, we have to familiarize ourselves with the following things: rules and best practices, all types of media, methods for achieving the right tone, engaging the reader, maximizing mental models, and attention to detail.
+To write better copy, a UX Writer needs to familiarize themselves with the following: rules and best practices, all types of media, methods for achieving the right tone, engaging the reader, maximizing mental models, and attention to detail.

 Be Concise